Md-Siam-Mia-Man/ViveStream-Revived/README.md

 - ✂️ **Advanced Download Controls:**
   - Clip specific sections using start/end times.
   - Automatically split videos by their chapters into individual files.
-  - Remove sponsored segments, intros, and outros using SponsorBlock integration.
+  - Remove sponsored segments, intros, and outros with SponsorBlock integration.
   - Use cookies from your browser to access members-only or age-restricted content.
 - 📚 **Robust Library Management:**
+  - **✍️ Full Metadata Control:** Edit titles, artists, and descriptions with a seamless inline editor directly on the player page.
   - **Playlists:** Create custom playlists, add media, and reorder with intuitive drag-and-drop.
   - **Artists:** Media is automatically sorted by artist, creating dedicated pages for your favorite creators.
   - **Favorites:** A dedicated section for your most-loved content.